Privacy policy

 Please note that certain rights are limited with respect to our obligations under financial market regulation and under GLEIF regulations.

-We normally provide your rights free of charge.
-If your request is manifestly unfounded, unreasonable, or repetitive, we have the right to either charge an administrative fee for the processing or to deny your request.
+We normally provide access to your data protection rights free of charge.
+However, if a request is manifestly unfounded, unreasonable, or repetitive, we reserve the right to charge a reasonable administrative fee or to refuse to act on the request.
+We may also decline to comply if fulfilling the request would violate applicable law.

 You have the right to request confirmation from us as to whether we are processing your personal data.
 If you want to get a deeper insight into what personal data we process about you, you can request access to the information.
 The information is provided in the form of a register extract stating the purpose, categories of personal data, categories of recipients, storage periods, information about where the information has been collected from and the existence of automated decision-making, and, where applicable, with the support of which safeguards transfer takes place to countries outside the EU/EEA.